 So today is my line in the sand.
 I can no longer support:

-– Restricted inclusion in organizations based on sexual identity, expression, preference, or orientation
+– Restricted inclusion in organizations based on sexual identity, expression, preference, orientation, or gender identity or expression

-– Devastatingly harmful conversion therapy, counseling, or religious counseling approaches that believe that being LGBT can be “changed”
+– Devastatingly harmful conversion therapy, counseling, or religious counseling approaches that believe that being LGBTQ can be “changed”

 – Dehumanizing practices, language, and structures that keep the marginalization of sexual minorities in place